Payment initiation service (PIS)

-If you already use Paysera Checkout to accept online payments, but you haven't tried the PIS just yet – log in to your Paysera account via bank.paysera.com >Projects and Activities > My Projects > Project settings > Payment collection project settings.
+If you already use Paysera Checkout to accept online payments, but you haven't tried the PIS just yet – log in to your Paysera account via bank.paysera.com >Projects and Activities > My Projects > Project settings > Payment gateway service settings.

 Go to Payment methods and pick a country.
 You will see different banks available and payment methods available with these banks.
 Next to every available bank choose to use the payment initiation service to process payments and save the changes.